 The local anesthesia test is used to search for mechanical occlusion which could determine surgical resolution.
 The initial immobilization may be carried out by plaster or sling in functional position.
 It is to be worn for two or three weeks and followed by an x-ray evaluation seven days later.

 It is convenient, attempt active elbow flexion and extension while the humerus is on a flat surface.

-Radial head excision:.
-Indication in severe pain in selected cases for instance older adults with a low demand with complex fractures but no associated fractures which compromise stability.
-One option is the differed excision with the same indication to the mentioned one or to enhance pronation-supination.
+Radial head excision: Indication in severe pain in selected cases for instance older adults with a low demand with complex fractures but no associated fractures which compromise stability.
+One option is the differed excision with the same indication as the mentioned one or to enhance pronation-supination.

 Open or arthroscopic: Fragment excision may be indicated in cases where these can obstruct joints and are too small for osteosynthesis and should not be part of the proximal radio-ulnar joint.